Self-hosted-Password-Manager/How-To-Host/README.md

 # Downloading Apps

-There are 2 apps you need for thiS.
+There are 2 apps you need for this.

 VS Code (https://code.visualstudio.com/download)